emacs-eaf/emacs-application-framework/README.md

                :files ("*"))))
 ```

-2. Install EAF dependencies.
-An explanation of each dependency can be found in [Dependency List](#dependency-list).
-- `M-x install-eaf-dependencies`
+2. Install EAF dependencies using `M-x install-eaf-dependencies`.

 If you prefer to manually call the installation script in the terminal,

-In Linux system:
+- If you use GNU/Linux,

 ```Bash
 cd emacs-application-framework